 One overlooked step that involves no spending is simply shutting off unoccupied rooms.
 Shut the vents in unused rooms, like guest bedrooms, and keep the doors closed.
 This keeps circulating heated air in the rooms you are using, and reduces the amount of money spent on heating rooms not even used.

-By making these improvements to your home, you will be sure to keep warm and see savings this winter.
+By making these home improvements, you will be sure to keep warm and see savings this winter.